 Google Partners are agencies who have a certificate for passing the Google Ads test and who manage a number of Google Ad campaigns successfully.
 This is strictly related to digital advertising and has no relationship to organic rankings.
 If someone attempts to use their Google Partner status when talking about SEO – they are misleading you.
 Run.

 The amount of time and tedious work that goes into search engine optimization is insane.
-No legitimate agency would ever provide that kind of work for free.
+No legitimate agency would ever provide that kind of work for free or at heavily discounted rates.
 Usually, they just want access to your website to use it for their own spammy reasons.
 Run.

 Email SEO Scams